Financial Management Studies

 DID YOU KNOW?

-Munich Business School is offering a new degree program starting in 2024 that focuses on Financial Management, called Master International Business | Finance.
+Munich Business School is offering a new degree program since 2024 that focuses on Financial Management, called Master in Finance, to deepen your financial knowledge from the Bachelor International Business.

 How to study